 The University is committed to providing all members of the University community with a safe place to live and learn.
 Consistent with this priority, the University will respond promptly and equitably to all allegations of sexual harassment and sexual misconduct.
-The Title IX Coordinator, in conjunction with the Dean of Students. conducts a Title IX inquiry to determine if the reported conduct should be handled pursuant to the Sexual Harassment and Sexual Misconduct Policy.
-At this time, a determination is made whether interim measures are appropriate, and support and resources are offered to both the Complainant and the Respondent.
-When a report is made the person who is reported to have experienced the sexual harassment or sexual misconduct is identified as the "Complainant" and the person accused of the conduct is referred to as the "Respondent."
-Complainants and Respondents are entitled to the same opportunities to have a "support person" present during University proceedings.
-A support person can be an individual from The University of Scranton Community, or outside of the University (i.e., a family member or an attorney).
+The Title IX Coordinator, in conjunction with the Deputy Title IX Coordinators, conducts a Title IX inquiry to determine if the reported conduct should be handled pursuant to the Sexual Harassment and Sexual Misconduct Policy.
+At this time, a determination is made whether supportive measures are appropriate and when appropriate.
+When a report is made the person, who is reported to have experienced the sexual harassment or sexual misconduct is identified as the "Complainant" and the person accused of the conduct is referred to as the "Respondent."
+Complainants and Respondents are entitled to the same opportunities to have a "advisor" present during University proceedings.
+An advisor can be an individual from The University of Scranton Community, or outside of the University (i.e., a family member or an attorney).

 Any individual may bring an allegation under the Sexual Harassment and Sexual Misconduct Policy which will trigger a review of the report as outlined in this section.
-The University's response to allegations of misconduct under this policy is pursued in three stages: report, review or investigation, and resolution.
+The University's response to allegations of misconduct under this policy is pursued in the following stages: report, written complaint, review, investigation, hearing or informal process, and resolution.
 At each of these stages, the University is committed to maintaining fairness for all parties and to balancing the needs and interests of the individuals involved with the safety of the community as a whole.